rust-lang/book/src/ch17-02-concurrency-with-async.md

 Here, you will see the exact same order every time, which is very different from what we saw with threads.
-That is because the `trpl::join` function is *fair*, meaning it checks both futures equally, rather than letting one race ahead.
-With threads, the operating system decides which thread to check, and that is ultimately out of our control.
-With an async runtime, the runtime itself decides which future to check, so it has the final say.
-In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, but a runtime can still choose to guarantee fairness even so.
-However, runtimes do not have to guarantee fairness for any given operation, and even within a given runtime, different APIs sometimes exist to let you choose whether fairness is something you care about as a caller.
+That is because the `trpl::join` function is *fair*, meaning it checks each future equally often, alternating between them, and never lets one race ahead if the other is ready.
+With threads, the operating system decides which thread to check and how long to let it run.
+With async Rust, the runtime decides which future to check.
+(In practice, the details get complicated because an async runtime might use operating system threads under the hood as part of how it manages concurrency, so guaranteeing fairness can be more work for a runtime—but it is still possible!)
+Runtimes do not have to guarantee fairness for any given operation, and runtimes often offer different APIs to let you choose whether you want fairness or not.

 Try some of these different variations on awaiting the futures and see what they
 do: